hanilozmen/Unity-9-Patch-Slicer/README.md

 ## Information
 Generates smaller sized png images.
-In this way, you can decreases app size and memory usage.
+In this way, you can decrease app size and memory usage.

 ## Setup